Sher-e-Bangla Nagar: History

+Demographics

+According to 2011 Census of Bangladesh, Sher-e-Bangla Nagar Thana has a population of 137,573 with average household size of 4.6 members, and an average literacy rate of 78.2% vs national average of 51.8% literacy.

 Offices and organizations

 The Ministry of Defense and Election Commission of Bangladesh are in Sher-e-Bangla Nagar.
 Furthermore, Asian Development Bank Bangladesh Resident Mission is across from the Local Government Engineering Department (LGED).
 Sher-e-Bangla Nagar houses the Department of Immigration and Passports, an attached department under the Ministry of Home Affairs of the Government of the People's Republic of Bangladesh.

 The National Parliament is located here which is one of the country's prominent aesthetic architectural structures designed by American architect Louis I. Kahn.
-Bangladesh Institute of Development Studies and Sher-e-Bangla nagar Telephone Exchange Dhaka are here as well.
+Liberation War Museum, Bangladesh Institute of Development Studies, Bangladesh Investment Development Authority, Bangladesh Telecommunication Regulatory Commission and Sher-e-Bangla Nagar Telephone Exchange are here as well.
 Islamic Development Bank Bangladesh branch is right beside BCS Computer City.
-The Bangladesh-China Friendship Conference Center, is one of the largest international convention centres in Bangladesh.
+The Bangladesh–China Friendship Conference Center, is one of the largest international convention centres in Bangladesh.
 The Bangladesh-China Friendship Center was built in 2002 at a cost of approximately ৳300 crore (US$56 million) in Sher-e-Bangla Nagar.

 Education

-One of the country's best agricultural universities, Sher-e-Bangla Agricultural University, is housed in Sher-e-Bangla.
+The Sher-e-Bangla Agricultural University is located in Sher-e-Bangla.
 Shaheed Suhrawardy Medical College is near the Ministry of Defense.
-Some well-known schools including Gonobhaban Government High School, Sher-e-Bangla Nagar Government Boys' High School are also housed in Sher-e-Bangla.
+Some well-known schools including Gonobhaban Government High School, Sher-e-Bangla Nagar Government Boys' High School, Sher-e-Bangla Nagar Government Girls' High School, St. Joseph Higher Secondary School are also housed in Sher-e-Bangla.
+The one degree college is Sher-e-Bangla Nagar Adarsha Mohila College.